Is your click-through rate good, or good enough?

 What's a good CTR for a PPC ad in a Google AdWords campaign?
 Earlier this year, a Google employee said that beginner advertisers should shoot for a 2% click-through rate .
 This figure is not set in stone, but it's a reasonable starting point.
 According to this Googler, as you gain experience with managing a campaign, you should focus more on return on investment (ROI) than click-through rate.

 Other PPC experts recommend a 2% to 5% click-through rate for competitive industries and a 5%+ click-through rate for non-competitive industries.
-The click-through rate is higher for non-competitive industries because customers with fewer choices are more likely to click on a pertinent ad.
+The average click-through rate is higher for non-competitive industries because customers with fewer choices are more likely to click on a pertinent ad.
 For example, someone looking for a pink vintage pinball machine is more likely to click on a relevant ad than someone looking for a printer.

 The above figures are for the search network.
 Keep in mind that PPC ads on the content network will generally have a lower CTR (as well as a lower conversion rate).